davidgiga1993/mixing-station-docs/docs/settings/overview.md

 ### Using the Community feature
 #### Upload
-1. Open the context menu for a setting
+1. Open the context menu for a setting entry
 2. Select `Upload`, you might be prompted to login with your mixing station account.
  If your browser is too old (e.g. ios 9) you can also open to this url from any other browser:
  [https://dev-core.org/mixing-station/community/msSettings/stash](https://dev-core.org/mixing-station/community/msSettings/stash)